Donna Erf • June 14, 2022

 Hire a Property Manager or Leasing Agent

 Experienced rental experts know the property market like the back of their hand.
-In addition, by virtue of their networks, they might have a ready list of great tenants—prospective renters looking for housing in the area and ready to fulfill their rental obligations, including a security deposit.
+In addition, by virtue of their networks, they might have a ready list of great tenants with clear background checks and good payment histories—prospective renters looking for housing in the area and ready to fulfill their rental obligations, including a security deposit.

 When exhibiting the property, a reputable property manager will advise on the appropriate rental pricing to set for your property.
 They can recommend renovations or upgrades that will make your property a stand-out in the neighborhood.